lrscy/lrscy.github.io/source/_posts/DeepLearningNotes-NNandDL.md

   <div class="image-caption">Iteration process</div>
 </div>

-# Basic Symbols of the course
+# Basic Symbols of the Course

 These basic symbols will be used through out the whole specialization.